STAIN12/NexGen/README.md

 Community and Support: Foster a thriving developer community with forums, mailing lists, and support channels to exchange knowledge and seek assistance.

-Catreal Engine is committed to empowering developers and enabling them to bring their game ideas to life efficiently and with exceptional quality.
+NexGen Engine is committed to empowering developers and enabling them to bring their game ideas to life efficiently and with exceptional quality.
 Whether you're building a casual mobile game or an immersive PC experience.

 System Requirements: